 about us

 I come from a long lineage of resourceful, creative and artistic women.
-I grew up surrounded by knitters and spent many childhood days in my mother’s knitting, cross-stitch and needlepoint shop, The Strawberry Patch.
-I was drawn in by the possibility of color and the simple joy of making.
-Kata and Golda were my great grandmothers who laid the foundation for hand work in my family.
+I grew up surrounded by busy hands and vibrant colors.
+I spent many childhood days in my mother’s knitting, cross-stitch and needlepoint shop, The Strawberry Patch.
+I was drawn in by the possibility of color and the simple joy of making, so I too kept busy hands.
+Kata and Golda were my great grandmothers who laid the foundation for handwork in my family.
 My grandmother and my mother continued the thread with their profound talent – I have never met anyone as talented as my mother in the realm of knitting, needlepoint and cross-stitch.
 As a result, my life has also been one steeped in art and craft: my coping tools and my great joys in life come from making things – just like the women before me.
-I am a passionate learner and am mostly self taught through observation and modeling.
-This desire to create has led me on a wandering path rooted in hand-craft where I have spent time as a professional custom quilter, a book binder, and ultimately starting Kata Golda.
+I am a passionate learner and am mostly self-taught through observation and modeling.
+This desire to create has led me on a wandering path rooted in handcraft where I have spent time as a professional custom quilter, a book binder, and ultimately starting Kata Golda.
+In 1999, inspired by the color and texture of hand-dyed wool felt, I started making toys for my baby girl.
+As she grew and began to draw, I made her first sketchbook, decorated with a hand-stitched felt teddy bear and adorned with her name.
+It became the forerunner of the Kata Golda collection.

 Special thanks goes to the people that help make Kata Golda possible: Botanical Colors, Galadriel Nichols, Frank White, Joy Kaplan, and Joanna Camp.